 There are more than 600 species of bird in the UK, and they live in a diverse range of habitats: from farmland, forests and heathland to towns and city centres.
 Their ubiquitous nature makes them a key planning consideration for developers and site managers.

-Coombes can identify badger activity or prove its absence by searching your development area for forms of evidence like setts (nests), latrines (dung pits) and tracks.
-If evidence is found, we can recommend next steps to help you move forward legally, responsibly and efficiently.
+Coombes can identify badger activity or prove its likely absence by searching your development area for forms of evidence like setts (nests), latrines (dung pits) and tracks.
+If evidence is found, we can conduct Phase II badger surveys to classify a sett and provide a suitable mitigation strategy to help you move forward legally, responsibly and efficiently.

 Most development sites are home to a variety of invertebrate species, but some environments are more likely to house rare – and more importantly, protected – species.

-If preliminary assessments determine that your development site has the potential to contain the habitats of protected invertebrates, Coombes’ expert ecologists can conduct a more thorough survey to record their presence or prove their absence.
-This will allow you to move forward in complete compliance with the Wildlife and Countryside Act and other relevant legislation.
+If preliminary assessments determine that your development site has the potential to contain the habitats of protected invertebrates, Coombes’ expert ecologists can conduct a more thorough survey to record their presence or likely absence or prove.
+Our team of specialists will provide advice and mitigation strategies as needed to ensure your project is compliant with legislation and move your project forward

 White-clawed crayfish inhabit streams and rivers in a handful of areas in the UK and are protected under law because of recent declines in population.